Dethklok: Pickles

 Pickles is Dethklok's drummer.
 He was raised in Tomahawk, Wisconsin and speaks with an Upper Midwestern accent.
 He refers to himself as "very Irish American" and has long red hair, styled into dreadlocks and a comb-over skullet, and green eyes.
 He is depicted as having an average build with a strong propensity for drugs and alcohol abuse stemming from feelings of resentment towards his family.
 He comes off as the most socially-capable member of the band, able to grasp most concepts outside the scope of death metal that the other four cannot.
 In later seasons, this capacity often puts him at odds with Nathan, though ironically they are the only two the others can talk to on certain levels.
 Charles Offdensen refers to Nathan and Pickles as the "most responsible" members in the group, much to their disdain.
-Pickles is a multi-talented performer, whom IGN Magazine described as "the band's deepest thinker".
+Pickles is a multi-talented performer, whom IGN described as "the band's deepest thinker".
 Pickles is the former front-man of a group called Snakes 'n' Barrels, providing the vocals and performing as the lead guitarist.

 Brendon Small used the voice of Pickles on The Dethalbum to sing the chorus of the song "Hatredcopter", as well as the entirety of "Kill You", a song by Snakes N' Barrels "covered" by Dethklok, which serves as a bonus track.
 Describing the character, Small said, "I thought the drummer should be able to do a bunch of stuff, like Roger Taylor in Queen.
 Even though it's not based on his personality, it's what he can do in the band and what parts of the songs he does contribute to."

 The original design of the character was changed to avoid his looking too much like Devin Townsend.